zepp/SimpleMVP/README.md

 }
 ```

+# Caveats

+`EditText` can not be update from `onStateChanged` or endless cycle of `onTextChanged` and `onStateChanged` occurs.
+There is no way to update `EditText` text without `MvpTextWatcher` invocation in other words.
+It is better to set text once from `onFirstStateChange` or use `MvpEditText` implementation that provides `setTextNoWatchers` method.

+There is still no way to perform very long operations from presenter handlers such as network requests.
+It blocks other methods invocation.

 # Test application

 Test application demonstrates how various view events are processed by presenter.
 Every new event is logged to be displayed in UI.